tmatsuzawa2/badger-buddy/README.md

 ![iteration_2_edit_profile](/readme_images/iteration_2_edit_profile.png)

-### Post Dashboard (Iteration 2 modified) and Create Post
+### Post Dashboard and Create Post

 Click on the logo or "Post Dashboard" on the navigation bar will redirect you to the post dashboard.
 As you can see, we have created four posts for testing purposes, and posts are ordered from the latest to the oldest.
 Click on the "Create Post" button to create another one.

 ![iteration_2_board](/readme_images/iteration_2_board.png)

 This will lead you to the create post page.
 In our example: we will enter "Hello World" in the title field, and "Goodnight World" in the detail field.
-Note that tags and anonymity doesn't do anything.
 Click on "Create Post" to create the post.

 ![iteration_2_post_create](/readme_images/iteration_2_post_create.png)